Cannabis and Cannabinoids (PDQ®)–Patient Version

 - Delta-9-THC taken by mouth: A clinical trial compared delta-9-THC (dronabinol) and a standard drug (megestrol, an appetite stimulant) in patients with advanced cancer and loss of appetite.
-Results showed that delta-9-THC did not help increase appetite or weight gain in advanced cancer patients compared with megestrol.
+Results showed that delta-9-THC did not help increase appetite or weight gain in patients with advanced cancer compared with megestrol.

-- Inhaled Cannabis: There are no published studies of the effect of inhaled Cannabis on cancer patients with loss of appetite.
+- Inhaled Cannabis: There are no published studies of the effect of inhaled Cannabis on patients with cancer who have loss of appetite.

 Cannabis and cannabinoids have been studied in the treatment of pain: